jkuruzovich/syllabus_sofmda/readme.md

 - Harvey, C. R., & Rabetti, D. (2024).
 "International business and decentralized finance." _Journal of International Business Studies_, 1–24.

-## Week 4: Digital Transformation and Human Resources
+## Week 4: Digital Transformation and Human Resources, Labor, and Work
 - Digital HR, talent management, remote work, and the use of AI in HR practices.

 ## Week 5: Digital Transformation and Entrepreneurship and Innovation Management